 Special thanks go to Clifton Franklund of Ferris State University for his expert work on the pre-lab questions that accompany this manual.

-Last, but not least, our gratitude goes to Michelle Johnson, who gave her professional insights and was a sustaining presence; and Don Biederman, for their encouragement and support.
+Last, but not least, our gratitude goes to Michelle Johnson, who gave her professional insights and was a sustaining presence; and Don Biederman, who provided timely encouragement and support.

 REVIEWERS